sopermaf/RandomIrishWord/README.md

 # Description

-This is a script designed to return a random word in Irish from http://www.teanglann.ie to help learns of Irish improve their vocabulary.
+This is a library designed to return a random word in Irish from http://www.teanglann.ie to help learns of Irish improve their vocabulary.